 top of page

-Pwa K'Nyaw, Seeds of Resilience
+Pwa K'Nyaw: Seeds of Resilience

-2019 - current
+2019 - 2023

 “We ask the spirits to protect our country and indigenous culture,” says Saw Shan Nay Moo.
 “We pray for the heart of the Myanmar military to change.”